thingsboard/thingsboard.github.io/docs/edge/use-cases/manage-alarms-rpc-requests.md

 - Node A: [**Filter Script**](/docs/user-guide/rule-engine-2-0/filter-nodes/#check-relation-filter-node) node.
   - This node with temperature threshold check script will verify: "if the temperature is in the expected interval, the script will return False, otherwise True will be returned".
 - Node B: [**Create alarm**](/docs/user-guide/rule-engine-2-0/action-nodes/#create-alarm-node) node.
-  - Creates or Updates an  alarm if the published temperature is not at expected time range (filter script node returns True).
+  - Creates or Updates an  alarm if the published temperature is not at the expected time range (filter script node returns True).
 - Node C: [**Clear alarm**](/docs/user-guide/rule-engine-2-0/action-nodes/#clear-alarm-node) node.
-  - Clears alarm if it exists in case if the published temperature is in expected time range (script node returns False).
+  - Clears alarm if it exists in case if the published temperature is in the expected time range (script node returns False).
 - Node D: [**Push to Cloud**](/docs/user-guide/rule-engine-2-0/action-nodes/#push-to-cloud) node.
   - Forwards incoming Message to **Cloud server**.
 - Node E: [**Change originator**](/docs/user-guide/rule-engine-2-0/transformation-nodes/#change-originator) node.